 Dance the Paris night away

 If you’re looking for a club-like atmosphere that allows for some sightseeing as well, then the Discobus might be what you’re looking for.
-Every Thursday and Friday, you can dance the night away on this party bus as it crisscrosses Paris from one illuminated monument tot the other.
-There are three trips that all depart from the City Hall and lasting for 1 hour 30 minutes.
+Every Thursday and Friday, you can dance the night away on this party bus as it crisscrosses Paris at night from one illuminated monument tot the other (all except for the Arc de Triomphe).
+There are three Paris nightlife trips that all depart from the City Hall and lasting for 1 hour 30 minutes.